s8sg/faas-flow/README.md

 > ```
 > Modify("name") -> Hello name
 > ```
-All calls will be performed in one single execution of the function, and result will be returned to the callee
+All calls will be performed in one single execution of the flow function and result will be returned to the callee
-> Note: For flow that has more than one nodes, faasflow doesn't return any response.
+> Note: For flow that has more than one nodes, faas-flow doesn't return any response.
 External storage or `callback` can be used to retrive async result

 #### Invoke
 ```